kubedb/docs/docs/guides/mongodb/concepts/opsrequest.md

 - `spec.verticalScaling.configServer` indicates the desired resources for ConfigServer nodes of Sharded MongoDB database after scaling.
 - `spec.verticalScaling.shard` indicates the desired resources for Shard nodes of Sharded MongoDB database after scaling.
 - `spec.verticalScaling.exporter` indicates the desired resources for the `exporter` container.
+- `spec.verticalScaling.arbiter` indicates the desired resources for arbiter node of MongoDB database after scaling.
+- `spec.verticalScaling.coordinator` indicates the desired resources for the coordinator container.

 All of them has the below structure: